MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-extension-commands.md

 # ![Small logo on windbg preview](images/windbgx-preview-logo.png) Time Travel Debugging - Extension commands

-This section describes how to  section describes how to use the TTD extension commands.
+This section describes how to  section describes how to use the TTD extension commands, ???TBD.

-# Notes - TBD !tt
+# !idna

-TBD - Determine which addtional options to describe.
+???
+TBD - Determine which if any of the !idna options to describe.

 ```
 Help for Time Travel Debugging Extensions